 For the gym, it’s a win-win situation.
 They get money (“tuition”) from people who want to be personal trainers.
 The certification becomes a profit center for the gym.
 It'ss another way they can make money.
 If the person is also a member of the health club, the club gets paid twice – for the gym membership and the “certification”.
 If the person does the “internship” the club gets free help.

 Sometimes the gyms also make the person get “re-certified” every year or so.
 This means that the gym gets a steady stream of extra cash from its students.
 An extra bonus for the club!

 What a great deal, right?

 Not so fast….

-Also –and this is the most important thing – the personal usually doesn't learn very much.
-I know this is true from the people I've talked to.
-They learn nothing about even the basics of exercise science or more importantly the real life ways to spot heart disease and other serious health problems that trainers run into every day.
+Also, sometimes individuals usually don't learn very much.
+I've seen this in those I've encountered.
+They sometimes don't even learn the basics of exercise science or more importantly the real-life ways to spot heart disease and other serious health problems that trainers run into every day.